randdusing/cordova-plugin-bluetoothle/readme.md

 ## Example ##
 1. Create an out of the box Cordova application
 2. Copy and paste the /www folder in /example to your Cordova application
-3. Install the plugin using the steps below.
+3. Install the plugin using the steps above
 4. Modify write and writeDescriptor functions with actual values.